SnapComms messages are created using a browser-based Content Manager to create and send important messages to employees on any device, anywhere.

 Administrators have access to the SnapComms servers via the Content Manager interface in order to create, target and publish content out to the SnapComms Clients.

-View our compatibility matrix regarding SnapComms channels across different devices.
+View our knowledge base regarding SnapComms channels across different devices.

 As Administrator of the SnapComms platform, you can access a range of settings to manage the delivery and display of content on employee screens.